Marcellin Marbot: Napoleonic wars

 On 31 August 1803 he became aide-de-camp to General Charles-Pierre Augereau and was promoted to the rank of lieutenant on 11 July 1804.
 Having distinguished himself at the Battle of Austerlitz, he fought in the VII corps of the Grande Armée during the 1806–1807 campaign against the Kingdom of Prussia and the Russian Empire.

-On 3 January 1807 he was promoted to the rank of captain and took part in the Battle of Eylau, during the course of which he nearly lost his life.
-Subsequently, he served in the Peninsular War under Marshals Jean Lannes and André Masséna, and showed himself to be a dashing leader of light cavalry in the Russian campaign of 1812.
+On 3 January 1807 he was promoted to the rank of captain and took part in the Battle of Eylau, during the course of which he nearly lost his life, recalling in his memoirs: